 3D printing materials for the Formlabs Fuse 1

-The available 3D printing materials include high strength and chemical-resistant plastics such as PA 12 and PA 11, used in the industry for functional prototyping and end-user parts.
-PA means Polyamide and is also known as Nylon.
+The available 3D printing materials include high-strength and chemical-resistant plastics PA12 and PA11, used in the industry for functional prototyping and end-use parts.
+PA stands for Polyamide, more commonly known as Nylon.

-Nylon has some very interesting properties for prototyping, but also for the production of series.
+Nylon has some very interesting properties for prototyping, but also for production series:

-- Suitable for high temperature applications and parts that need to tolerate heat.
+- Suitable for high-temperature applications and parts that must tolerate heat.

 Formlabs Fuse 1: FAQ

-What is the Formlabs Fuse 1 material cost?
+How much do materials for the Formlabs Fuse 1 cost?